Movement and time spent in nature are vital for nurturing wellbeing

 I’m Shell, a full-time marketing director and the editor of Camping with Style, a blog that I’m extremely proud to have been running since 2014 which has provided some incredible opportunities that I’m immensely grateful for.

-The Accident and the Epiphany
+The accident and the epiphany

-Despite wanting to start a blog for years, what with working full time, being a mum, freelance writing, an active social life and heaps of hobbies (the curse of the spicy), I never felt like I had time, but a serious accident proved to be a turning point in my life.
+Despite wanting to start a blog for years, what with working full time, being a mum, freelance writing, an active social life and heaps of hobbies (the curse of the neurodivergent), I never felt like I had time, but a serious accident proved to be a turning point in my life.

 After I broke my back in a snowboarding accident back in early 2014, I was determined not to let the resulting chronic pain, depression and disability determine what I could and couldn’t do for the rest of my life.